gwiam/awt_atoyom/porting_legbot.md

         - changing animation expression base node of animation tree to LegBot
         - creating enum to represent expressions (Walking, NotWalking)
         - also changing the expression conditions to be like "state = <state>"
+    - reimplement gun
+        - recreate "EnemyShootBullet" of GunPivot
+            - use await for coroutines but I can't stop it
+            - maybe there is another way
+        - recreate "DestroyOnImpact"

 # Personal notes: